How to Grow Weigela Shrubs (The Complete Guide)

 • Give your newly planted weigela a good, long drink.
 A couple of gallons should do it.

 • Mulch around the base, but don’t pile mulch around the stem.
-Make a flat disc of mulch about three inches deep and extend at least a foot from the stem.
+Make a flat disc of mulch about 3 inches deep and extend at least a foot from the stem.

 Growing

-While weigelas are fantastic spring bloomers, their reblooms later in the summer are more subdued.
+While these shrubs are fantastic spring bloomers, their reblooms later in the summer are more subdued.
 Look for cultivars with good reblooming characteristics, or plant them with other shrubs and perennials that bloom later in the year, allowing each to shine in its own time.

 Pruning Weigela

-Weigela should not be pruned in the winter.
+This shrub should not be pruned in the winter.
 Pruning for shape and size is best performed after the spring flowering is over to avoid pruning off all of next year’s blooms.
 Learn more about when to prune shrubs and trees.
-Of course, remove old, tired, mature branches at any time.
+You should still remove old, tired, mature branches at any time.

 Of course, you can adopt the no-prune routine too!
 Unpruned weigelas form a graceful fountain of branches but can get a bit wild and straggly.
 If that’s your aesthetic, no pruning other than removing dead branches is needed.